ManosL/100DaysOfMLCode/README.md

-I set a goal to learn to make myself familiar with PyTorch framework after I learned Keras, so today I made myself familiar with tensor handling and I took a look at creating a simple neural network through the 60-Minute Blitz.
+I set a goal to learn to make myself familiar with PyTorch framework after I learned Keras, so today I made myself familiar with tensor handling, I implemented R-Squared using tensors and I took a look at creating a simple neural network through the 60-Minute Blitz.